devRant-Community/Community-Programming-Book/CONTRIBUTING.md

 ```

 Note that Summary.md contains the order in which various chapters and the
-sub-chapters appear in the final product.
-Hence the entries should be made
+sub-chapters appear in the final product, hence the entries should be made
 appropriately.
 Also note that various languages in the Summary.md file appear
 in the order of creation/release.